Mjz86/c_colon/mcc.md

 - operator throw(self,...) noexcept -> throw-value:

-this operator is used when the contexts scope uses the throw operator.

-its mandatory that this function is noexcept beacuse, only the void context object can be in the throw signature, although, the throw has access to its context object by a function pram.

-this function generates the throw object that is propagated to thr callers catch.
+this operator is used when the contexts scope uses the throw operator. its mandatory that this function is noexcept beacuse, only the void context object can be in the throw signature, although, the throw has access to its context object by a function pram. this function generates the throw object that is propagated to thr callers catch. in a debugging environment,  this can have conditional trap instructions.

 - operator catch(self,callee-throw-value,...) context-type:

-this operator is used when the contexts scope has an expression resulting in a call that might unwind by exception.

-it is usual for this operation to throw an exception to the outer context object , note that , if a destructor throws in an unwind , the context-type may have been already filled with exception information , it is rare that this happens but often implementors terminate in such cases.

-uaually specified noreturn, if not the user might struggle writing code.
+this operator is used when the contexts scope has an expression resulting in a call that might unwind by exception. it is usual for this operation to throw an exception to the outer context object , note that , if a destructor throws in an unwind , the context-type may have been already filled with exception information , it is rare that this happens but often implementors terminate in such cases. uaually specified noreturn, if not the user might struggle writing code. in a debugging environment,  this can have conditional trap instructions.

 - operator try (out catched-value-in-catch-scope)context-type:

- often if the value is not convertable to be catched in the scope , it will throw to unwind to the rest of the code/ catch blocks.

-the two standard context types are : default support is for common exception string and `enum` categories , and   the common cancelation  and violation tokens, however on lower levels , stack traces would get richer , and the exceptions would be paired with origin and specific lines of unwind it went through, what objects did the violation and more
+ often if the value is not convertable to be catched in the scope , it will throw to unwind to the rest of the code/ catch blocks. the two standard context types are : default support is for common exception string and `enum` categories , and   the common cancelation  and violation tokens, however on lower levels , stack traces would get richer , and the exceptions would be paired with origin and specific lines of unwind it went through, what objects did the violation and more in a debugging environment,  this can have conditional trap instructions.

 -`std::context_t<optimization-level>` :
 this context type is used in synchronous programming,  specifically designed for an optimization level,